 We’ve scoured through thousands of U.S. Securities and Exchange Commission (SEC) marketing brochures and disclosure fine print to build an easy to understand rating and ranking system we call, Trust Score.

 To date, we’ve collected over 250,000 data points on the financial planning industry.
 Using this data, our Trust Score algorithm automatically scores each firm 1 - 99 for overall trustworthiness, then surfaces the most important highlights and considerations that Americans should know.

 Scoring is completely objective and 100% unbiased.
-At investor.com, we do not make a penny off referrals.
-In fact, we’ve excluded all banner advertising, pop-up ads, and referral buttons on purpose.
+At investor.com, we do not make a penny off referrals and we’ve excluded all banner advertising, pop-up ads, and referral buttons on purpose.

 So how do we make money?
 If a firm wants to share our printable Trust Score reports with their own clients, they pay us a small licensing fee.

 Our parent company, Reink Media Group, is privately owned and operated.
-Headquartered in Detroit, MI, we’ve helped over 14 million visitors compare financial services and learn about the stock market since our inception in 2009.
+Headquartered in Detroit, MI, we’ve helped over 17 million visitors since our inception in 2009.

 With over $40 trillion in assets under management across the United States, Americans deserve to have access to financial planning and ongoing portfolio management services they can trust.